awsdocs/amazon-redshift-developer-guide/doc_source/r_is_smallint.md

 ## Example<a name="r_is_smallint_example"></a>

-The following query shows an is\_smallint function\.
+The following query shows an IS\_SMALLINT function\.

 ```
 CREATE TABLE t(s super);